Strategies for Sustainable Product Design and Waste Reduction

 Verify circular economy waste management practices from end to end with lifecycle analysis

-2. Quantify environmental impact
+2. Quantify a product’s environmental impact

 By consistently performing lifecycle analysis, companies measure a product's environmental impact in every step of its lifecycle — from raw material extraction through materials processing, manufacture, distribution, use, repair and maintenance, and disposal or recycling.
 Lifecycle assessment (LCA), combined with virtual twin technology, places your sustainability targets at the heart of operational optimization by assessing the environmental impact at every stage of the product life cycle.